Does Melatonin Affect Birth Control?

 What Are Other Ways to Improve Sleep?

-- Only using your bed for sleep and not for other activities
+- Only use your bed for sleep and sex

-- Maintaining a consistent sleep schedule
+- Maintain a consistent sleep schedule

 If you have tried improving your sleep through sleep hygiene techniques and are still having trouble, see your doctor to eliminate the possibility of a sleep disorder.
 Sleep disorders are fairly common.
 Your doctor can ask you questions and order tests, if necessary, to determine whether or not you have a sleep disorder.
-To prepare for your doctor’s appointment, bring notes about your symptoms and a diary of your sleep schedule and disturbances over the previous week, if possible.
-This information helps your doctor better understand what type of sleep problem you might be dealing with.

 Medical Disclaimer: The content on this page should not be taken as medical advice or used as a recommendation for any specific treatment or medication.
 Always consult your doctor before taking a new medication or changing your current treatment.